alexcmak/AndroidApps/DaysSincePro3/DaysSincePro.md

 ## Restore (Replace data from file)

-Plug in the new phone, transfer the daysSince.db file to the new phone.
+Older Android phones:

+The restore function will bring up a browser, you can navigate the file system and find your database file.

 For Android 11 and newer, you need to place the file into the only directory that the app can access.
 See figure above.

+Plug in the new phone, transfer the daysSince.db file to the new phone.

-A Choose your file dialog appears, daysSince.db should appear.
+A Choose your file dialog appears, *daysSince.db* should appear.
+If you pick that, the data is replaced.

-*Restore* menu item to find it.